RetroPie/RetroPie-Docs/docs/Setting-up-the-XBox360-controller.md

     sudo cat p*.cfg >> /etc/retroarch.cfg

 (if this don't have permissions you can do a `chmod 777 /etc/retroarch.cfg` before)

+If your config is not working well, delete the joypad configuration lines in `/etc/retroarch.cfg` before doing anything. (at the bottom of the file, starting with line `input_player1_joypad_index = "0"`)

 Now just reboot and voila !